akpw/batch-mp-tools/README.md

     Proceed? [y/n]: n
 ```
 The commands above show some of the available global options:  `-r` for recursion into nested folders and `-in` to select media files (just one here, for the sake of output brevity).
-The `-ad` switch force looking in all sub-directores, without filtering them by the `-in` pattern.

 [**BMFP**](https://github.com/akpw/batch-mp-tools/blob/master/README.md#bmfp-requires-ffmpeg) is all about efficient media content processing, such as conversion between various formats, segmenting / fragmenting media files, denoising audio, detaching individual audio / video streams, etc. As processing media files can typically be resource consuming, BMFP is designed to take advantage of multi-core processors.
 By default, it automatically breaks up jobs into individual tasks that are then run as separate processes on CPU cores.